chrislouis86/chrislouis86/README.md

 I started learning C++ at the university in my first year, applying the C++ skills to develop audio programming applications, for example, VST (virtual software instruments).

-In my 3rd final year I was introduced to Python and Jupyter Notebook furthermore and Librosa which is a python package for music and audio analysis.
+In my 3rd final year I was introduced to Python,Jupyter Notebook furthermore Librosa which is a python package for music and audio analysis.
 It provides the building blocks necessary to create music information retrieval systems.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=chrislouis86&label=Profile%20views&color=0e75b6&style=flat" alt="chrislouis86" /> </p>